W-symmetry, topological vertex and affine Yangian: representations

-This means that the character of completely degenerate representations of $\mathcal{W}_{1+\infty}$ that come from representations of $\mathcal{W}_N$ is equal (up to an overall normalization) to the topological vertex with two asymptotic labels.
+This means that the character of completely degenerate representations of $\mathcal{W}_{1+\infty}$ that come from representations of $\mathcal{W}_N$ is equal (up to an overall normalization) to the topological vertex with two non-empty asymptotic labels.
 It is not possible to see representations with three asymptotic labels in $\mathcal{W}_N$, because the truncations to spins up to $N$ corresponds combinatorially to having maximum height of plane partition bounded by $N$.
-But since there is no such restriction in $\mathcal{W}_{1+\infty}$, one is lead to conjecture that also the representations which have three asymptotic Young diagrams are completely degenerate representations of $\mathcal{W}_{1+\infty}$ and furthermore that their character is given (up to a normalization) by the full topological vertex with three non-zero Young diagrams.
-We will verify this conjecture at lower levels for the simplest representation which has all the asymptotics nontrivial - the representation $(\Box,\Box,\Box)$ - in section \ref{boxboxbox}.
+But since there is no such a restriction in $\mathcal{W}_{1+\infty}$, one is lead to conjecture that also the representations which have three asymptotic Young diagrams are completely degenerate representations of $\mathcal{W}_{1+\infty}$ and furthermore that their character is given (up to an overall normalization) by the full topological vertex with three non-empty Young diagrams.
+We will verify this conjecture at lower levels for the simplest representation which has all three asymptotics nontrivial - the representation $(\Box,\Box,\Box)$ - in section \ref{boxboxbox}.

 The topological vertex has an important property which is its cyclicity,